opf/openproject/docs/system-admin-guide/authentication/saml/README.md

     last_name: ['sn']
 ```

 Be sure to choose the correct indentation and base key.
-The items below the `saml` key should be indented two spaces.
+The items below the `saml` key should be indented two spaces more than `saml` already is.
+And `saml` can will need to be placed in the `default` or `production` group so it will already be indented.
 You will get an YAML parsing error otherwise when trying to start OpenProject.

 #### 1.2 Environment variables